Dealing with a breakdown in trust from parents

 Here are a few case studies provided by Estyn to also help you on your way:

-Involving parents – Communication between schools and parents of school-aged children
+Involving parents – Communication between schools and parents of school-aged children and training materials

 Information from Welsh Government: